 Column (iii).
 For this purpose, custody or control means possession of the funds or the authority to deposit, direct the use of, or use the funds.
-Describe the custody or control arrangement on Schedule O (Form 990), Supplemental Information to Form 990.
+Describe the custody or control arrangement in Part IV.

 Column (iv).
 Enter the gross receipts connected to the services provided by the fundraiser listed in column (i) and received by the organization, or by the fundraiser on the organization's behalf, during the tax year.